 5.2.
 Provincial Government

-Following are the departments having the responsibility to have a check and balance of the raw material being used in the production of food products:
+Following are the departments having the responsibility to check and balance the raw material being used in the production of food products:

 1) Department of Health.

 3) Livestock/Dairy Depart

 6. Punjab Food Authority